julienroyd/Pytorch-DeepImageAnalogy/README.md

 ### To run

-1. Edit `config.py` to choose the image you want to run on
+1. Edit `config.py` to choose the images you want to run on
 2. Run using `python DeepImageAnalogy.py`
 3. When it is done, the results will be saved in `Result/` folder.
 If you had `config['save_NNFs'] = True` and `config['save_FeatureMaps'] = True` in the config file, you can also open a notebook using `jupyter-notebook Visualize.ipynb` and visualize the generated Feature Maps and NNFs there.